Catallactic/catallactic-site/docs/litepaper.md

 Wholesale energy providers again has the B2B drawback as crypto corporate payments are not yet a mature industry.
 This includes petrol station, renewable energy providers.

 Energy retailers, gas retailers are suitable for issuing a CryptoCommodity.
-Catallactic relies on <a href="https://gasclick.net/">GasClick</a> as pilot project.
+Catallactic relies on <a href="https://gasclick.net/">GasClick</a> as pilot project for the Catallactic Framework.
+Access <a href="https://gasclick.net/litepaper_en.html">litepaper</a>.

 #### 5.5.3.
 Water Supply and Sewerage